 The American Society for Clinical Investigation is pleased to recognize Wendy S. Garrett, MD, PhD, as the recipient of the inaugural ASCI/Marian W. Ropes, MD, Award, for her scientific contributions to the understanding of diseases related to perturbations in the balance between the immune system and microbiome.
-Dr. Garrett, who will be recognized at the 2023 AAP/ASCI/APSA Joint Meeting, receives an honorarium of $10,000, and delivers a scientific talk at the 2024 meeting.
+Vice chair of the Diversity, Equity, and Inclusion Committee (DEIC) Dr. Sherita Golden presented the award to Dr. Garrett at the Food & Science Evening at the 2023 AAP/ASCI/APSA Joint Meeting.
+Dr. Garret received an honorarium of $10,000 and will deliver a scientific talk at the 2024 Joint Meeting.

 Dr. Garrett’s work has provided insight into how gut microbes instigate and propagate inflammation, and how host and microbial factors work in concert to exacerbate inflammatory bowel disease (IBD).
 Her laboratory discovered that intestinal tuft cells orchestrate antiparasite immunity, with taste receptors playing key roles.
 Dr. Garrett established that oral microbes promote the development of colorectal cancer.
 Her work on short-chain fatty acids and regulatory T cells identified a diet-derived microbial metabolite that regulates a lymphocyte population of critical importance for human health.
 Dr. Garrett’s study of chronic kidney disease in patients with colon cancer spurred preclinical studies indicating that changes in dietary amino acid consumption can have a marked effect on microbial enzyme activities.